Dealing With Fear as it relates to changing one's way of speaking

+Road bumps.
 Along with change comes the ego's job of trying to keep you just the same as you were yesterday.
 Nervousness and discomfort of sounding a different way is often evident in my clients, especially in the beginning, when new habits haven't yet replaced the old ones.
 It is my job to gently guide them as they navigate their journey.

 I use many strategies in dealing with my clients' fear and discomfort with change.
 We may spend a lot of time exploring the voice and expression through grounding, breath, and body work.
 In addition, the philosophy I share with my clients is this: Fear will always be there; we can't change that.
-What we can do is consciously change our relationship to fear.
+What we can do is consciously change our relationship to it.
 Tune in to the part of you that is unflappable and calm.
 The stories and fears contrived by your mind exert much less power when you consistently practice operating outside their influence.
 Instead of battling or beating fear, which seems to fuel the fear monster even more, quiet the critic in your head by putting it on a starvation diet.
 Let go of your fascination with fear; don't make it so special, unique, and incredible.

 Practice compassion with the fearful part of you.
 Think of it as an overzealous watchdog, just trying to make sure you are safe.
 As Barbara McAffee, another voice practitioner states, "Our psyches can handle only so much growth at a time.
-Reframing fear as a trusty, though sometimes misguided, guardian can help calm its effects in ways struggling just can't.
+Reframing fear as a trusty, though sometimes misguided guardian can help calm its effects in ways struggling just can't.
 It offers one more way to help you recognize that you are not your fear."

 Your fear probably looks a lot like everyone else's.
 It's just not that interesting.
 Your need and reasons for growth are much more compelling.
-I think of Mary Oliver asking, in her poem The Summer Day, "Tell me, what is it you plan to do with your one wild and precious life?"
+Think of Mary Oliver asking, in her poem The Summer Day, "Tell me, what is it you plan to do with your one wild and precious life?"

 Let yourself and the rest of the world benefit from your fear-reined-in endeavors.